Lightning Returns: Final Fantasy XIII: Setting

-Lightning Returns is set five hundred years after the ending of XIII-2, during the final thirteen days of the world's existence.
+Lightning Returns is set five hundred years after the ending of XIII-2, during the world's final thirteen days of existence.
 Because of the unleashing of Chaos, the world of Gran Pulse has been consumed, leaving only a set of islands called Nova Chrysalia.
-The new Cocoon, called "Bhunivelze" after the key deity of the XIII universe, acts as the world's moon.
-The Chaos has halted human aging and no new children are born due to Etro's death, causing the human population to stagnate and shrink.
-Over the intervening centuries, two opposing religions have formed and dominate the life of Nova Chrysalia's people: the Order of Salvation, that worships Bhunivelze, and the Children of Etro, a rebel cult who worship the Goddess.
-The world itself is divided into four regions, each dominated by a specific mood and environment.
+The new Cocoon, named "Bhunivelze" after the key deity in the XIII universe, acts as the world's moon.
+The Chaos has stopped human aging and no new children are born as a result of Etro's death, causing the human population to stagnate and shrink.
+Over the intervening centuries, two opposing religions have formed and dominate the lives of Nova Chrysalia's people: the Order of Salvation, that worships Bhunivelze, and the Children of Etro, a rebel cult who worship the Goddess.
+The world is divided into four regions, each characterized by a specific mood and environment.
 The city of Luxerion is a capital of worship whose people are loyal to the Order.
 The pleasure capital of Yusnaan is a city of revelry where people live in a constant state of celebration.
 The Dead Dunes is a desert area dominated by ruins.
-The Wildlands is an untamed area where the human city of Academia used to stand; it also houses the remains of Valhalla, the capital of Etro.
+The Wildlands is an untamed area where the human city of Academia once stood, as well as the remains of Etro's capital, Valhalla.
 Within the New Cocoon is the Ark, a zone where time is frozen.